Match fixing: Agreements with gamblers

 There may be financial gain through agreements with gamblers.
-The Black Sox Scandal of 1919, in which several members of the MLB's Chicago White Sox conspired with gamblers to fix that year's World Series for monetary gain.
+The Black Sox Scandal of 1919 involved several members of the MLB's Chicago White Sox conspiring with gamblers to fix that year's World Series for monetary gain.
 One of the best-known examples of gambling-related race fixing (in motorsports) is the 1933 Tripoli Grand Prix, in which the winning number of the lottery was determined by the number of the race-winning car.
-One ticket holder held the number belonging to Achille Varzi, contacted him and agreed to share the winning should he win.
+One ticket holder, who held the number belonging to Achille Varzi, contacted him and agreed to share the winning should he win.
 Varzi contacted other drivers who agreed to share the money if they deliberately lost.
 Despite a poor start, Varzi won the race after his opponents deliberately underperformed throughout the race.
 A large match-fixing ring in the lower levels of professional tennis, centered around gambling, was broken up in 2023.
 At least 181 players were involved.
+A similar organized effort in Chinese and NCAA basketball was uncovered in 2026.
+In June 2026, former Detroit Pistons play Malik Beasley was indicted on federal charges related to an alleged sports-related scheme.

+Competitive advantage

+Match fixing can also occur when teams or athletes manipulate the outcome of a match to gain a strategic or competitive advantage rather than direct financial benefit.
+In such cases, the aim may be to influence standings, improve seeding, or create conditions that benefit a particular competitor.
+In sports such as Formula One, where each team fields two drivers, teams have at times used one driver to create a strategic advantage for the other.
+While team orders themselves are not inherently match fixing, controversies such as Crashgate demonstrate how the pursuit of competitive advantage can motivate deliberate manipulation of a sporting event.
+In this case, Renault driver Nelson Piquet Jr. was instructed to crash deliberately, exploiting the safety car rule to benefit his teammate Fernando Alonso, enabling him to win the 2008 Singapore Grand Prix.